Meet your Professional Development needs with Australia’s first Hospitality College (est 1971)

 This course takes participants on a cultural and food journey that connects them with one of the world’s oldest and richest living indigenous cultures that have existed for thousands of years.
 Participants will explore and develop an understanding: of the impact of settlement on indigenous culture; examine the similarities and differences between Aboriginal and European culture – including lore, kinship, the family unit, the importance of country and dreamtime; and the unifying power of cooking and sharing food.

-Acting as a cultural guide on this journey will be: Tim Ella, a proud Yuin man, born in Guriwal (La Perouse) who is deeply committed to sharing his heritage with all interested Australians.
+Acting as a cultural guide on this journey is usually : Tim Ella (Kadoo Tours), a proud Yuin man, born in Guriwal (La Perouse) who is deeply committed to sharing his heritage with all interested Australians.
 Tim is an engaging educator, advocate for his people and talented storyteller.

-As our guides on the food adventure, Jennice and Raymond Kersh, founders of the well-known and much-loved Edna’s Table, who have been bringing the unique flavours of bush tucker ingredients to Sydneysiders for decades will demonstrate how traditional methods can be modified to use in commercial kitchens.
+As our guide on the food adventure, an indigenous chef will demonstrate how traditional methods can be modified to use in commercial kitchens.

 *The timetable may be subject to change.

 **Each session will require a minimum of 10 participants to run.

 - Sneakers or hiking boots for Day 1

 - Layer clothing

 - A bottle of water